Accounts Payable Meaning

-Accounts payable is the amount owed by the company to its supplier or vendors for purchasing goods or services and is usually shown as current liability on the balance sheet as these obligations are to be paid off by the company within a limited time period.
-It is important to know that accounts payable only exist in the case of accrual accounting and doesn’t exist in the cash accounting system.
+Accounts payable is the amount due by a business to its suppliers or vendors for the purchase of products or services.
+It is categorized as current liablities on the balance sheet as these obligations must be satisfied within an accounting period.
+It is critical to understand that accounts payable exist solely in the case of accrual accounting and not in cash accounting.

 source: Walmart 2016 10K Filings

 - First of all, as an investor, you are an outsider, and you always don’t have a clue where the company stands.
 Irrespective of shiny financial statements, the actual position of the company hides, which the investors need to discover.
-And that’s why days payable outstanding is so very important.
-By using the simple formula, the investor can find out after how many days the accounts payable was cleared.
-And if there is any delay, why.
+And that’s why accounts payable is important.
+By using it to calculate days payable outstanding, Days Payable Outstanding, Days Payable Outstanding (DPO) is the average number of days taken by a business to settle their payable accounts.
+DPO basically indicates the credit terms of a business with its creditors. an investor can find out after how many days the accounts payable was cleared.
+And if there is any delay, why?

 Mr. A has sources of raw materials from Mr. B for producing leather jackets and selling it to the end customers.
 We could only find the following information –